The Bm chord on the guitar

 Video blocked due to privacy settings

-This is the final video in the guitar chords series.
-Here we are looking at the Bm chord.
+This is the final video in the guitar chords series, where we take a look at the Bm chord.

-As you know by now, we build all our guitar chords by using one of the open-position chords C, A, G, E, or D, which spells CAGED.
+As you’ve learned by now, we build all guitar chords using one of the open-position chords C, A, G, E, or D — which spells CAGED.

-This can be done in major or minor.
-If we want a Bm chord, we simply look for what is the lowest possible chord shape we can use and then spell out CAGED from there.
+These shapes can be applied to both major and minor chords.
+When it comes to a Bm chord, we begin by identifying the lowest possible chord shape we can use and then spell out CAGED from there.

 Bm chord, Am shape

-Next, we have a Gm shape, a bit tricky, but we need to attempt playing it because we want to visualize the chord shape so we can build other chords, arpeggios, and modes around it.
+Next, we move on to the Gm shape.
+While it’s a bit tricky, it’s essential to attempt playing this shape so that we can visualise it and use it to build other chords, arpeggios, and modes.

 Bm chord, Gm shape